 Where have all the wild honey bees gone?

-This is why Honey Bee Wild wishes to study and support the wild populations of honey bees in Luxembourg, for which there are still many knowledge gaps, both in terms of distribution and abundance, and in terms of their biology.
-“You can only protect what you know.
-By studying the conditions for survival of the wild honey bee, citizen scientists gain understanding of how we interact with other species and the need to protect wildlife.
+You can only protect what you know.
+This is why Honey Bee Wild wishes to study and support the wild populations of honey bees in Luxembourg, for which there are still many knowledge gaps, both in terms of their distribution and abundance, and in their interactions with other species.
+We refer to them as free-living bees.
+By studying the conditions for survival of free-living bees, citizen scientists gain an understanding of how we interact with other species and the need to protect wildlife.